francosodoxo/final-reality-francosodoxo/README.md

 Compile
 ---
-Compile this projet with the Gradle script provided and choose the java version 14.
+Compile this project with the Gradle script provided and choose the java version 14.

 Run
 ---
 Run this project with the Gradle script provided by default.
 Be careful with the java version you want to run.
-This will not run with newer java versions.
+This will not run with newer java versions unless you update the Gradle configurations.

 Description
 -----------